samuel-a/saatutka-harjoitus-android/README.md

 # Säätutka-harjoitus, android

 Part of a recruitment process.
+A React Native app that uses OpenWeather's Weather API to show weather information for select locations in Finland.

 ## How to run